yorqat/portfoli_2/src/lib/content/blogs/posts/last-dark-mode-guide.md

 }
 ```

-3. Helper function for DOM updates for all `[data-compels-color-scheme]`
+3. Helper function for DOM updates for all `[data-compel-color-scheme]`

 ```ts
 // $lib/theming.ts